Stream Xbox games from the cloud

 Frequently Asked Questions

-With Project xCloud (Preview) players can play Xbox favourites on their Android phone or tablet directly from the cloud, including Gears 5, Halo 5, Killer Instinct and Sea of Thieves— no waiting for downloads.
+With Project xCloud (Preview) players can play over 50 Xbox games on their mobile phone or tablet directly from the cloud with the Project xCloud (Preview), including favourites such as Devil May Cry 5, Tekken 7, Gears 5, Forza Horizon 4, and many more — no waiting for downloads.

 Both programs allow players to stream Xbox games to their mobile device.
 The programs differ based on the types of games you can play and hardware needed.